amigavision/amigavision.github.io/best.md

 The MiSTer FPGA platform is an open source project, therefore many options exist.
 We often get the question of which MiSTer setup to get.

-We recommend the [SuperStation One].
+The AmigaVision team recommends the [SuperStation One].

 ![SuperStation One](/images/superstation.png)